 Scientific Research on Lead Poisoning.

 The worst documented case of childhood lead (Pb) poisoning outbreak occurred in Zamfara State, Northern Nigeria where about 400 children died and thousands more were disabled in the artisanal gold mining villages (Dooyema et al., 2012; Plumlee et al., 2013).
 The outbreak was discovered in 2010.
 Gold ores with lead (Pb) rich veins were mined manually and were transported in household bags to the villages for processing (Plumlee et al., 2013).
 First stage of ore processing involved breaking down the lead (Pb) rich gold ores manually using hammers followed by manual grinding of the broken ore fragments using household mortars and pestles or mechanical grinding by gasoline-powered flour mills that also were used to grind grains for the villagers (Plumlee et al., 2013).
-The grinding of lead (Pb) rich gold ores generated large amounts of lead (Pb) rich dust.
+The grinding of lead (Pb) rich gold ores generated large amount of easily inhalable lead (Pb) rich dust.

-To concentrate gold particles, ground lead (Pb) rich gold ores were washed with a shower of water at the village water sources and then the concentrates were combined with liquid mercury manually in household cooking pots to form a gold-mercury amalgam which allows minute pieces of gold to be extracted when mercury is vaporized (Plumlee et al., 2013).
+To concentrate gold particles, ground lead (Pb) rich gold ores were washed with a shower of water at the village water sources and then the concentrates were combined with liquid mercury manually in household cooking pots to form a gold-mercury amalgam which allowed minute pieces of gold to be extracted when mercury was vaporized (Plumlee et al., 2013).
 The villagers were significantly exposed to mercury which is also dangerous to human health.
 United States Environmental Protection Agency (EPA) has mercury free gold mining techniques for artisanal and small scale gold mining (ASGM).
 Older children worked with their family members at the processing and sometimes processing and storage of lead (Pb) rich gold ores occurred where children played and lived (Plumlee et al., 2013).

 Researchers found that surviving children < 5 years old had Blood Lead Levels (BLL) up to 370 µg/dL (Dooyema et al., 2012).
 CDC recommends Blood Lead Level (BLL) be < 3.5 µg/dL.
 Worse off, soils contaminated by washing wastes were used to make bricks for building houses in the villages (Plumlee et al., 2013).
 There was high lead (Pb) exposure at all stages of gold mining and processing in these artisanal gold mining villages and that is how the worst documented lead (Pb) poisoning disaster occurred.
 Several agencies responded to this outbreak and the situation has improved but a lot more has to be done to avoid future outbreaks.
-This educational outreach program has made deliberate online efforts to target the affected artisanal gold mining villages in Zamfara State, Nigeria with links to credible digital educational materials on lead (Pb) poisoning.
+This digital educational outreach program has made deliberate online efforts to target the affected artisanal gold mining villages in Zamfara State, Nigeria with links to credible digital educational materials on lead (Pb) poisoning.